hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 1. Install hCaptcha either via the WordPress.org plugin repository (best) or by uploading the files to your server. ([Upload instructions](https://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/))
 2. Activate the hCaptcha plugin on the 'Plugins' admin page
-3. Enter your site key and secret on the Settings->hCaptcha->General page
+3. Enter your site key and secret on the Settings→hCaptcha→General page
-4. Enable desired Integrations on the Settings->hCaptcha->Integrations page
+4. Enable desired Integrations on the Settings→hCaptcha→Integrations page

 == Frequently Asked Questions ==